Azure/azure-kusto-labs/kafka-integration/README.md

 # 4. Distributed KafkaConnect with Confluent Cloud (Kafka PaaS managed by Confluent)

-This lab is independent of the above, does not use the common environment, and features Confluent Cloud, with connectors running on Azure Kubernetes Service.
+**This lab is independent of the above labs**, does not use the common environment, and features Confluent Cloud, with connectors running on Azure Kubernetes Service.
 Azure Databricks is leveraged to download a public dataset, curate it and publish to Kafka for the lab.
 The documentation and resources for this lab have no dependency on the labs above.
 Allocate about 8-10 hours for this lab.<br>